A Vision for Open Research Data (ORD)

 The open sharing of research data is essential for progress and excellence in all scientific fields and research disciplines.
 ORD makes research results transparent and more robust by enabling the re-use of data.
 It facilitates research collaboration across disciplines and institutions, fostering creativity and innovation.
 The ability to see and understand what research is doing is of great value to society and is becoming a vital resource in addressing global challenges.

 The ETH Domain* is a cooperative network that contributes to the positioning of Swiss research on the international stage.
-This network has a clear position on how a common ORD future should be built, in which the challenges of sharing data (e.g. ethical, legal, personal, security, financial and embargo) are carefully addressed.
+The ETH Domain set out their vision for ORD in a position paper on how a common ORD future should be built, in which the challenges of sharing data (e.g. ethical, legal, personal, security, financial and embargo) are carefully addressed.
 Bringing ORD to a next level, however, depends first and foremost on the commitment of the researchers, the availability of suitable infrastructure and supporting services, and an environment that values ORD as an important research output.

 By realising this vision, the ETH Domain underlines its ambition to play a leading role in the implementation of the ORD.